You can meet the members of the Board here.

 What does the Board do?

-- It provides Parkinson’s expertise to a variety of organisations, including the European Medical Agency
+- It provides Parkinson’s expertise to a variety of organisations, including the European Medicines Agency (EMA).

-- It acts as ambassadors, advocating for positive, proactive dialogue and partnership between all the EPDA stakeholders to improve the lives of the 1.2 million people with Parkinson’s and their families across Europe.
+- It acts as ambassadors, advocating for positive, proactive dialogue and partnership between all the EPDA stakeholders, with the goal of improving the lives of 1.2 million people with Parkinson’s and their families across Europe.

 Board nominations and election criteria

-Board members are elected by the General Assembly for a three-year term and may be re-elected for two further terms.
+Board members are elected by the General Assembly for a three-year term and may be re-elected for one further term of office.

-In order to select potential EPDA Board nominees, the existing Board must appoint a selection committee that includes:
+In order to select potential EPDA Board nominees, the existing Board must appoint a Verification Task Force (VTF).

 The existing Board